theupdateframework/python-tuf/docs/CLI.md

 ## Sign metadata ##
-Sign, using the specified key argument, the metadata of the role indicated by --role.
+Sign, using the specified key, the metadata of the role indicated by --role (must be Targets or a delegated role).
 If no key argument or --role is given, the Targets role or its key is used.
 The Snapshot and Timestamp role are also automatically signed, if possible.
 ```Bash
 $ repo.py --sign
 $ repo.py --sign </path/to/key>